eburghar/rconfd/README.md

 interpreter](https://github.com/CertainLach/jrsonnet). `cconfd`, while working, was a failed attempt using stdc++17 and the [google/fruit](https://github.com/google/fruit) dependency injection library.
 It was way too hard to understand and maintain.
 I never managed to allocate resources to add the missing features or fix some obvious bugs.
-In contrast I ported all `cconfd` features for `rconfd` in just 2 days, and now as I consider it feature complete, I know it is also faster, smarter, lighter, maintainable, thread and memory safe.
+In contrast I ported all `cconfd` features in `rconfd` in just 2 days, and now as I consider it feature complete, I know it is also faster, smarter, lighter, maintainable, thread and memory safe.

 # jsonnet ?